 Nobody warns you that empathy is an unraveling; that familiarity becomes untied when you’re no longer familiar to yourself – like when you arrive at a place where life gives new meaning.
 This happens to me each week in prison.
 I place my keys, purse, and book bag on a scanner for the first guard to search.
 I pass a second guard station.
 Then, I walk along a cold concrete floor where emotions are bare, where guard-inmate relationships are distant.
 I assume the felon position; arms outstretched and sign in with the purpose of my visit.
 Sounds of steel doors reverberate like a 12-guage shot gun.
 I settle in a classroom alone, locked in, waiting for eleven men to share their ideas, hopes, thoughts, dreams, and vulnerabilities with me.
 When I’m having a bad week one offers this advice, “While other people may be able to stop you temporarily, you’re the only one who can stop you permanently.”
 It’s true, and I use the advice through the week and it gets me through the next.
 They are at a crossroads in life but so am I.

-More than the humid smell of eleven bodies joined in a room each week – what permeates this place isn’t the stench of suppressed energy, testosterone buzzing like a thousand-volt live wire – it’s the sacred space we create – a sense of home that moves us beyond these prison halls, away from our past and away from our troubles – into a place where only light grows.
+The room has become a sacred space we created, a sense of home that moves us beyond the prison halls, away from our past and away from our troubles – into a place where only light grows.